Deftsalt-debug/Krishnendu_phase2/picoCTF/Bin_Exp.md

 ```

 ## Concepts learnt
-Here p64 passes a little-endian representation of the hex code after overflowing the buffer, rewriting it with the representation of `0xdeadbeef`.
+Here p64 passes a little-endian representation of the hex code after overflowing the buffer (A is repeated 0x108 times i.e 264), rewriting it with the representation of `0xdeadbeef`.
 Remote here estabilshes a connection automatically to the challenge server via code. (no need to nc in terminal)
 `r.recvall()` reads everything the remote end sends until the connection closes.
 `.decode(errors="ignore")` converts the raw bytes to a string for printing